bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 Pointers and pointer provenance
 ###############################

-TODO: move the background on the standard out-of-line, to be skippable by people familiar with the standard.
+.. todo:: move the background on the standard out-of-line, to be skippable by people familiar with the standard.

 Surprisingly, C++ pointers are not just addresses; here we explain what they are in the C++ standard and in |project|.